Parallaxer/Parallaxer/README.md

 During your daily commute, you leave your home, hop on some form of transportation and eventually arrive at work.
-Along the way, you'll pass by various landmarks that you've seen dozens of times before, which give you a sense of where you are in relation to your home and your office.
+Along the way, you'll pass by various landmarks that you've seen dozens of times before, which give you a sense of where you are in relation to your home and the office.

-If you modeled your commute as a parallax transform, then its interval might be [0 miles, 12 miles].
-The transform's unit position would then indicate where you are in relation to your journey.
+If you modeled your commute as a parallax transform, its interval might be [0 miles, 12 miles] and its unit position would then indicate where you are in relation to your journey.

-As you leave your home, the transform's unit position is 0, and when you enter your office, the unit position is 1.
+As you leave your home, the transform's unit position is 0, and when you reach the office, the unit position is 1.
 Each landmark along your commute is represented by a different unit position between 0 and 1.

 Parallax transformations may be performed which alter the receiving transform's interval and/or its unit position.
-Each transformation results in a new transform which preserves certain properties from the original.
+Each transformation results in a new transform which preserves some property of the original.

 #### Supported transformations: